unital/tempe/README.md

 - small screen sizes
 - reduced color ranges/alpha support
 - no C code and standard Micropython as much as possible
-- fast rendering (aiming for <100ms for reasonable images)
+- fast rendering (aiming for <100ms for reasonable images and <1s for unreasonable images)
 - integration with asyncio for events/updates

 General goals are to be able to support basic UIs (eg. terminal emulation, form display)